 Like most of Hare’s work, this is a play in which the personal is in bed with the political.
 Nadia, the central character, is an American war reporter with lots of experience in the Balkans and the Middle East.
 As the play starts, we see that she has swapped career and now teaches on an international relations programme at Yale.
 She’s an expert on the politics of military intervention, which she argues is a good thing, and her advice has been sought by the President.
-But it’s Nadia’s private life that powers the story: she is in love with an expat English osteopath, Philip, who takes her with him on a rare visit to see his father, Oliver, at his home in remotest Shropshire.
-Oliver, a talkative and humanistic GP, is against the Iraq War — and soon sparks are flying as Philip’s father and Nadia argue into the night.
+But it’s Nadia’s private life that powers the story: she is in love with an expat English osteopath, Philip, who takes her with him on a rare visit to see his father, Oliver, at his home in deepest Shropshire.
+Oliver, a chatty and humanistic GP, is against the Iraq War — and soon sparks are flying as Philip’s father and Nadia argue into the night.
 In his ideas about war, Oliver embodies the patronizing attitude that many Brits have about the US: we know all about Empire — you have yet to learn.

-As well as making points about the culture of fear — “There was far more terrorism in the 1980s,” says Nadia, “when nobody thought about it than there is today when nobody thinks about anything else.” — the play also outlines the differences between Oliver’s ironic scepticism and Nadia’s willful idealism.
+As well as making points about the culture of fear — “There was far more terrorism in the 1980s,” says Nadia, “when nobody thought about it than there is today when nobody thinks about anything else” — the play also outlines the differences between Oliver’s ironic scepticism and Nadia’s willful idealism.
 Yes, it’s a big bold play which covers issue after issue: life choices, love choices, terrorism, psychology, politics, patriotism, poetry, self-doubt and well-being, family, education, medicine and the 1960s.
 Phew.

 Nigel Douglas’s fine revival, which is designed by Charlie Damigos, features some intimate and detailed performances from Thusitha Jayasundera as Nadia, Peter Davison as Oliver and Finlay Robertson as Philip.
 Despite the occasional shaky moment, their set-piece conversations, intelligent, probing and passionate, are a joy.
 Not only does this play have a renewed relevance and urgency, it is an inspiring piece of playwriting.